shotdevs/pixel-cards/welcomecard.md

 ---

-**Note**: This welcome card generator is part of the `pixel-musicard` package, which includes multiple Discord card generators with cyberpunk and modern aesthetics.
+**Note**: This welcome card generator is part of the `pixel-cards` package, which includes multiple Discord card generators with cyberpunk and modern aesthetics.